 We relied on a bioinformatic approach developed by the metabaR package, adapted from Esling et al. (2015), to reduce the issue of contamination from tag-jumping, since it does not rely solely on the use of positive controls (which we lacked in this analysis) to make the estimated cutoff thresholds.
 However, after manually checking the fish dataset (12S primer), the final taxonomic tables still contained reads assigned to taxa that are not found in coastal lagoons in California (Table S1).
 Some of it might be contamination from tag-jumping, although we cannot rule out the possibility that for a few of these species the eDNA could have come from local aquaria, as some are known in the pet trade (e.g. Acanthurus achilles).
-We also cannot disregard the limitations of the reference database, especially related to the absence of estuarine and lagoonal taxa that may lead to dubious assignments to non-local related species.
+We also cannot disregard the limitations of the reference database, especially related to the absence of estuarine and lagoonal taxa that may lead to dubious assignments to non-local related species (Nagarajan et al., 2022).
 Due to inability to completely remove potential tag-jump contaminants from the dataset, we can expect a bias towards the rare taxa that will inflate diversity metrics in our samples for all primer sets.

-Sediment samples generally showed higher variability among replicates compared to water samples for both primer sets, both in number of reads and community composition (Fig. S3-4).
-The greater consistency of water replicates is an artifact of the single source for the water samples (the large jug), while sediment replicates were done by individually sampling the bottom of the lagoon.
+The sediment protocol generally showed higher variability among replicates compared to filtration protocols for both primer sets, both in number of reads and community composition (Fig. S3-4).
+The greater consistency of filtration replicates is a result of the single source for the water samples (the large jug).
+This means that potentially, multiple biological replicates could be sampled at the site and pooled for fewer downstream analysis, optimizing cost and labor (Sato et al., 2017; Dickie et al., 2018), however, since this was not the focus of this work this design would require further investigation.
+Sediment replicates were done by individually sampling the bottom of the lagoon.
 Although replicates were done a few centimeters apart, the bottom of the lagoon appears to have small-scale heterogeneity.
 The spatial variation of soil and sediment samples is recognized in the literature (Perkins et al., 2014; Taberlet, Prud’Homme, et al., 2012), and can be caused by sediment composition but also by the flow dynamic and distribution of eDNA in the water column.
 While this variability has been shown to occur for water samples as well in lentic environments (Harper et al., 2019 and references therein), the heterogeneity of water replicates in this system still requires further investigation.

-Sediment samples also had an overall lower number of reads compared to water samples for both primer sets (Fig. S3).
+The sediment protocol also had an overall lower number of reads compared to the filtration protocols for both primer sets (Fig. S3).
 The lower number of reads seems to go against the expectations that eDNA can be more concentrated in sediments (Dell’Anno & Corinaldesi, 2004; Harper et al., 2019; Turner et al., 2015).
 This could be due to a few issues, some of which may interact.
 First, it could be related to a faster degradation and/or turn-over rates of eDNA in the sediment, which are determined by the soil and eDNA characteristics, as well as enzymatic and microbial activities (Levy-Booth et al., 2007; Pietramellara et al., 2009; Torti et al., 2015).
 The overall lower abundance of eDNA in the sediments could also be driven by increased inhibition (Buxton et al., 2017; Pawlowski et al., 2022).
-Even though we used a specific soil extraction kit for both sediment and filtered water samples, the purification steps in the protocol could still not have been enough to reduce inhibition in the sediment as well as for the water samples.
+Even though we used a specific soil extraction kit for both sediment and filtration protocols, the purification steps in the protocol could still not have been enough to reduce inhibition in the sediment as well as for the water samples.
 Lastly, this could have been driven by the much lower volume of sediment used: 0.25-0.3 g versus 500 mL for water samples.